-Preliminary Inventory of the Nathan H. Hill Correspondence, 1810-1950

-Collection Guide to the Nathan H. Hill Correspondence, 1810-1950
+Collection Guide to the Nathan H. Hill Papers, 1810-1950

 - Nathan Hill papers

-- Hill, Nathan
+- Hill, Nathan H.

-- David M. Rubenstein Rare Book & Manuscript Library, Duke University
+- David M. Rubenstein Rare Book & Manuscript Library

 Collection is open for research.

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48 hours to retrieve these materials for research use.